FRENCH PARTISANS TARGET GERMAN OCCUPIERS

 Cold-Blooded Killers: “Das Reich” in Oradour-sur-Glane, Occupied France, June 10, 1944

-Left: The church in Oradour-sur-Glane in which 245 women villagers or visitors and 205 children were killed or burnt to death in cold blood.
-Soldiers of the 4th SS Panzer Grenadier Regiment (“Der Fuehrer”), a company of the 2nd SS Panzer Division, heaped chairs, straw, and bundles doused with fuel on bodies and corpses inside the church after an explosive charge and grenades had failed to do their deadly work.
-Those who attempted to escape were were cut down by automatic weapons fire.
+Left: The church of St. Martin in Oradour-sur-Glane in which 245 women villagers or visitors and 205 children were killed or burnt to death in cold blood.
+Soldiers of the 4th SS Panzer Grenadier Regiment (“Der Fuehrer”), a company of the 2nd SS Panzer Division “Das Reich,” heaped chairs, straw, and bundles doused with fuel on bodies and corpses inside the church after an explosive charge and grenades had failed to do their deadly work.
+Those who attempted to escape were cut down by automatic weapons fire.
 Husbands, fathers, sons over 14, and brothers were marched to nearby barns and garages, lined up, and executed.
-Those who survived execution were set on fire.
-Six men and one 47‑year-old woman who escaped through a broken sacristy window at the back of the church survived the madmen’s massacre.
+Those who survived execution were set on fire, their bodies unidentifiable.
+Six males, one a 7‑year-old schoolboy, and one 47‑year-old woman who escaped through a broken sacristy window at the back of the church survived the madmen’s massacre.
 After the war a new village (population 2,375 in 2012) was built northwest of the site of the massacre.
-By order of French president Charles de Gaulle the original village (called Village Martyr, “Martyred Village”) has been maintained as a museum and permanent memorial to the cruelty of the Nazi occupation.
+By order of French president Charles de Gaulle the original village (called Village Martyr, “Martyred Village”) has been maintained as an open-air museum and permanent memorial to the cruelty of the Nazi occupation.
 Photo taken on June 11, 2004, exactly 60 years after Oradour-sur-Glane’s destruction.

-Right: Wrecked hardware (bicycles, sewing machine, etc.) six decades later is left as a lasting reminder of the barbarity of the German reprisal in Oradour-sur-Glane, a hamlet tucked away in the gently rolling hills and green forests of what was then called Limousin, South-Central France.
+Right: Wrecked and rusting hardware (bicycles, sewing machine, etc.) 6 decades later is left as a lasting reminder of the barbarity of the German reprisal in Oradour-sur-Glane, a hamlet tucked away in the gently rolling hills and green forests of what was then called Limousin, South-Central France.
 In January 1953 a military tribunal in Bordeaux, France, heard the case against the surviving 65 of the approximately 200 Waffen-SS soldiers who had been involved in the atrocities “Das Reich” Panzer Division committed en route from a staging area north of Toulouse in Southern France to the Normandy front.
 (The division’s victims while in transit are estimated to number 4,000, many civilians among them.)
-Only 21 defendants were in court because many of the accused could not be extradited from the new East Germany (German Democratic Republic).
-On February 11, 1953, with one exception, all were found guilty of commiting war crimes.
-The convicted were released from prison within five years.
-As late as 2013, German prosecutors were still pondering whether to put on trial seven elderly members of the “Das Reich” found alive in Germany.
+Only 21 defendants were in court because many of the accused had been killed in action after their arrival in Normandy and some could not be extradited from the new East Germany (German Democratic Republic).
+On February 11, 1953, with one exception, all were found guilty of committing war crimes and were sentenced to hard labor.
+The convicted were released from prison within 5 years.
+As late as 2013, German prosecutors were still pondering whether to put on trial 7 elderly members of the “Das Reich” found alive in Germany.

 Right: As early as the late 1980s families of the martyrs of Oradour-sur-Glane had proposed a memorial to their fallen kin.
-A building of innovative design was built to house a permanent exhibition as well as temporary exhibits associated with atrocities committed during the four-year German occupation of France.
+Out of 642 just 52 could be positively identified; the remainder were officially classified as “missing,” because their remains were not sufficiently identifiable.
+A building of innovative design was built to house a permanent exhibition as well as temporary exhibits associated with atrocities committed during the 4-year German occupation of France.
 On July 16, 1999, French president Jacques Chirac dedicated the Centre de la mémoire d’Oradour-sur-Glane (Center of Memory).
-Since 2002, more than 300,000 visitors have visited the museum.
+Oradour is well off the beaten track for tourists; that said, since 2002 hundreds of thousands of visitors have visited the museum.